Hypergeometric Functions over Finite Fields: Introduction

-In these statements we use $J(\, ,\,)$ to denote the Jacobi sum and $B(\, , \,)$ for the beta function.
-We will recall their definitions in \S\ref{prelim}.
-As we shall see later, the Jacobi sums are the finite field analogues of the beta functions.

-It is worth mentioning that Gessel and Stanton's proof of \eqref{GSIntro} uses a derivative, thus cannot be translated directly to the finite field setting.
+It is worth mentioning that Gessel and Stanton's proof of \eqref{GSIntro} uses a derivative, {{and}} thus cannot be translated directly to the finite field setting using our first technique.
 We include this case here to make the following point.
-The Galois perspective can predict beyond the domain governed by the ($\ast$) condition and the additional predictions can be proved using other techniques.
+The Galois perspective { can provide helpful guidance in general, beyond using } the ($\ast$) condition.

-In \S \ref{ss:application}, we give an explicit application of finite field formulas in computing the arithmetic invariants of hypergeometric varieties.
+In Section \ref{ss:application}, we give an explicit application of finite field formulas in point counting on hypergeometric varieties.
 To be more explicit, we apply Theorem \ref{thm:quad-2F1}, a finite field quadratic transformation, to obtain the decomposition of a generically 4-dimensional abelian variety arising naturally from the generalized Legendre curve $y^{12}=x^9(1-x)^5(1-\l x)$, (see Theorem \ref{thm:isogeny}).

-In \S \ref{ss:formulas}, we list the involved formulas by the categories of hypergeometric transformation formulas, hypergeometric evaluation formulas and algebraic hypergeometric identities over finite fields.
+In Section \ref{ss:formulas}, we conclude with a summary and some open questions based on numerical evidence.